He has successfully completed assignments for many clients including the following:

 Between shifts he chose to study and

-to further advance his understanding of satellite communications and the broader aspects of telecommunications.
+to further advance his understanding of satellite communications and the broader aspects of electronics and telecommunications.

-When he returned to the UK he became a sponsored student on an honours degree (thin sandwich) course in Electrical and Electronics Engineering and completed it with an upper second which launched his career in electronics, communications and radar engineering.
+When he returned to the UK he became a sponsored student on an honours degree (thin sandwich) course in Electrical and Electronics Engineering at The City University, London, completing it with an upper second, supporting his career in electronics, communications and radar engineering.
 Shortly afterwards he successfully completed an MSc in Microwave and Optical Engineering

 at University College London.
 Since then he has held several senior

 engineering positions with respected leading corporates.
-He has been operating independently as an independent professional engineer for several years and continues to support clients in various roles.
+He has been operating as an independent professional engineer for several years and continues to support clients in various contract roles.

 Can I have a copy of Chris's CV?